 01 of 10

 Birria is a traditional Mexican dish from Jalisco.
-Perhaps because it is considered a hangover cure, it's often served for brunch the day after a wedding or other celebration.
-It's often sold at cafes and street stands in Mexico, where it is often made with goat meat or mutton.
-But you can make it with beef or pork or a mixture of meats.
+Perhaps because it is considered a hangover cure, it's often served for brunch the day after a wedding or another big event.
+It's sold at cafes and street stands in Mexico, where it is often made with goat meat or mutton.
+A mix of meats is also common, so add pork or beef to your birria.

 02 of 10

 Menudo is widely offered as a weekend brunch food at rustic mom-and-pop restaurants in Mexico.
 This rich soup is thought to help with hangovers, so it's usually served on New Year's Day.
 Traditionally, this dish's many steps are split amongst members of the family, so its labor-intensive nature goes to show how special it is.

 Our version uses pigs' feet, honeycomb beef trip, and hominy, which cook in water, spices, and herbs.
 Ready after 13 hours of prep and cooking, this flavorful soup is best when made a couple of days in advance and then reheated because the broth concentrates and intensifies its flavor.